renuo/renuo-upload-doc/chapter1.md

 Renuo-Thumbor is just a configuration for setting up Thumbor a image manipulation service.
 (Thumbor is open source and written in python)
 ###Cloudfront
 Cloudfront caches all files on s3 which are requested, if a file dosen't exist the request is forward t to the image processing app.
 It can not be forwarded directly to Renuo-Thumbor because Renuo-Thumbor requires a signed Request.
-For that the image procesisng app is needed.
+For that the image processing app is needed.
 ###S3
 It exist 1 bucket for all application which uses the upload, every app has an api key which is a folder in this bucket